 Solar tiles are a relatively new product and as such only a limited number of manufacturers offer them in the UK.
 Tesla are the biggest brand offering solar tiles and you are able to pre-order in the UK via their website (with a deposit), but Tesla are yet to confirm when installations will begin.

 Energy Generation and Efficiency

 Energy efficiency is important as the higher the efficiency level the better the panels or tiles are at producing electricity for your home.
-The more electricity they produce the less you’ll need to spend on energy bills and the more you could earn from the government’s Feed-in Tariff scheme.
+The more electricity they produce the less you'll need to spend on energy bills.
 Currently solar panels are able to generate more energy, meaning they can take up less roof space and are more cost effective.

 However, solar roof tile technology is developing all the time and there have been increases in their generation levels with some CIGS models able to reach conversion efficiency close to traditional panels.